gitter-badger/kubefaas/environments/nodejs/README.md

-# Fission: NodeJS Environment
+# Kubefaas: NodeJS Environment

-This is the NodeJS environment for Fission.
+This is the NodeJS environment for Kubefaas.

 It's a Docker image containing a NodeJS runtime, along with a dynamic loader.
 A few common dependencies are included in the package.json